 I’ve studied at EF Academy Torbay which has, let’s say, eccentric weather.
-As I’m writing this blog, the blinds are drawn to block the blinding sunlight and warmth from annoying me (I’m a vampire for those of you who don’t know).
+As I’m writing this blog, the blinds are drawn to block the blinding sunlight and warmth from annoying me.
 However, just two weekends before, we had a snowstorm that hadn’t happened in Torbay in over nine years.
 Tomorrow and the next couple of days, we’re expecting a lot of rain.
 As you can see, it’s best to know the weather in the area so you can pack the appropriate clothes from your home country.

 3. Phone plan

 This is absolutely essential when studying abroad.
 You never know if you’ll suddenly need to make a call at the airport, use your data for Google Maps, or search for information like a taxi company.
 Before you travel, check with your mobile phone provider if they have international plans with the country you’re moving to and if it’s still affordable.

 If not, be sure to sign up for a mobile plan at the airport once you touch down so you have one less thing to worry about.
 If you can, do also pack a cheap backup phone just in case something happens to yours.
 You can never be too careful.

 This may not be something that’s constantly on your mind when your parents are around but while studying abroad, you need to be aware of your monetary circumstances and budgeting.
 Just like your mobile service provider, make sure your bank knows what’s up before you leave so they don’t decline your payments when you’re buying some coffee.

 Some things you should be aware of if you aren’t already are:

 - the current exchange rate between your home country and the country you’re moving too

 - the monetary system of your new home.